Black Swan (2010)

 Portman is an accomplished ballerina.
 She also has provocative physical scenes -- passionate sex with her mattress and fantastic cunnilingus.
 That should assure her a nomination.

 Vincent Cassel plays the symbol of authority in his role of the tyrannical master of the ballet company.
 Mila Kunis plays the free spirited rival from San Francisco who threatens and unleashes the impressionable Nina.

 The screenplay is credited to three writers, which might give one pause.

 In various interviews the well-educated Ms. Portman keeps emphasizing that film is motion, not words.
 But language does matter.
-In The Black Swan it's occasionally revealing, as when Nina cries to her mother, who is vicariously living through her, "He picked me, Mommy."
+In Black Swan it's occasionally revealing, as when Nina cries to her mother, who is vicariously living through her, "He picked me, Mommy."

-In The Black Swan Aronofsky creates a funhouse of plies and melees.
+In Black Swan Aronofsky creates a funhouse of plies and melees.
 It's delicious and dyspeptic, erotic and masturbatory, creative and trite.

 Aronofsky couldn't fit werewolves into tutus.
 So he went with swans.

 In The Black Swan, these swans howl.